olexandrd/microservice-project/README.md

 ![alt text](docs/img/grafana-01.png)
 ![alt text](docs/img/grafana-02.png)

+Additional dashboards can be imported from the Grafana dashboard repository.
+Also, additional exporters can be installed and configured to monitor more services, depending on your needs.

 ## Application

 The application is a simple Django project that can be accessed via the Load Balancer URL or by